rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 In this whole journey, my advisor has been constantly with me.
 This taught me what character means. <br>

-A small undergrad, <br>
-Non CS-major,<br>
-An electrical-engineer who "doesnt" know how to code, <br>
 Forever, <br>
 Member of the MLCollective. <br>
 zz <br>